Written By: Maria Farah

 Photo By: Getty Images

-On the topic of vintage fashion, Princess Diana of Wales, known for her iconic sporty looks, wore an embroidered eagle’s letter man jacket throughout the 90s with some hints of chenille patches.
+On the topic of vintage fashion, Princess Diana of Wales, known for her iconic sporty looks, wore an embroidered Philidelphia Eagles letter man jacket throughout the 90s with some hints of chenille patches.

-The Super Bowls halftime fashion choices contributed to Kendrick Lamar’s deliberate message without him having to say a word; showcasing that patches and emblems are more than mere garment decorations—and instead represent your story, your brand, your way.
+The Super Bowls halftime fashion choices contributed to Kendrick Lamar’s hidden messages during his performance; showcasing that patches and emblems are more than mere garment decorations—and instead represent your story, your brand, your way.